'RHOBH' Newbie Denise Richards Married Aaron Phypers Today In Malibu

-The newest member of Bravo’s Real Housewives of Beverly Hills, Denise Richards got married today in Malibu to Aaron Phypers, the former husband of Nicollette Sheridan.
+The newest member of Bravo’s Real Housewives of Beverly Hills, Denise Richards, got married today in Malibu to Aaron Phypers, the former husband of Nicollette Sheridan.
 Phypers and Sheridan had just finalized their divorce in late August, so many people were taken by surprise when he remarried so soon.

 People Magazine said that fans of RHOBH will get to see at least clips of the wedding of Richards and Phypers on the upcoming season of the show where the newlywed is the new girl.